IskraKrasimirova/SeleniumFramework/README.md

  - Password: pass123

 ## Overview
-This repository hosts a **Selenium-based BDD test automation framework** that is being **iteratively developed during the Endava SoA Training**.
+This repository hosts a **Selenium-based BDD test automation framework** that is being iteratively developed during the **Endava SoA Training**.

-The primary goal is to demonstrate **production-grade automation architecture**, tooling, and engineering practices using modern .NET ecosystem components.
+The primary goal is to demonstrate **production-grade automation architecture**, tooling, and engineering practices using modern **.NET ecosystem** components.

-The framework is intentionally designed as an **educational yet enterprise-ready reference implementation**.
+The framework is intentionally designed as an educational yet **enterprise-ready reference implementation**.

+In addition to UI automation, the repository has been expanded to include:
+- A dedicated **API automation framework** using RestSharp
+- A shared **Common library** that contains reusable cross-usable components

+This allows the solution to scale beyond UI-only testing into a **multi-layer automation architecture**.

 ---